Happyseaweed/opencv-game/README.md

 This game appears to be very poorly optimized (as indicated by the horrendous frame rate when playing).
 I am still learning and searching for a solution to that problem.
 This is also still a very early prototype.
 I will be adding more UI and sprites as I keep working.

+The random obstacle generator can and should also be improved.
+Currently I am using a very simple function to do it, and it does not result in ideal obstacle positioning, but hey, it gets the idea down atleast.

 Any advice would be appreciated :D

 ## Fluff